 FAQ about MSB license in Canada

-1. What are the compliance requirements for an MSB?
+1. What are the compliance requirements for an MSB license?

 2. How often do I need to renew my MSB registration?